0100101101011010/food/diary/_posts/2019-08-27-jellies-great-british-bake-along-2019.md

 ## Episode 4: Dairy

 I've gone about two months without buying dairy milk at this point and I really don't want to break my streak.
 But this week's challenge, frankly, is going to be pretty impossible to do without milk.
-I'm not sure what I'll do at this point
+I'm not sure what I'm going to do with this one yet.

 ## Episode 5: The Roaring 20's

-Like David, I've never made choux pastry before, never mind sabayon,
+Like David, I've never made choux pastry before, never mind sabayon, so this will be another great learning experience for me.